sqlsizer/ps-sqlsizer/README.md

 Please bare in mind that at the moment the MSSQL-SqlSizer is in alpha stage and it's currently not signed.

-To install on a server or for all users, remove the -Scope parameter and run in an elevated session:
+To install for all users, remove the -Scope parameter and run in an elevated session:

 ```powershell
 Install-Module MSSQL-SqlSizer -AllowPrerelease -Scope CurrentUser